Flodklumpen/sportspegeln/README.md

 - We use Auth0 to ensure a secure sign in.
 - Server: Flask
 - Database: SQLAlchemy
-- Testing: Postman and Selenium.
+- Testing: Postman and Selenium. ([Link](https://www.getpostman.com/collections/56f11a2217e705260b7d) to import tests in Postman)

 ### Techniques for streamlining